Category: Best Kept Front Garden

 • First place: 1 The Green (Susanna Lester)

-• Third place: 59 Station Rd.
+• Second place: 59 Station Rd.
 (Gerald and Susan Dyke)

 The winner will be presented with the Queen’s Golden Jubilee Cup at the Village Show in September.